List of FIDE chess world number ones: Player statistics

 Fischer was top of the lists successively five times over a period of 4.5 years, though he is considered to have already become the number one player in the world before the official list started, as he topped the unofficial list in 1970.
 Karpov topped the list 14 times, successively 11 times over a period of 8 years, once for 6 months, and twice for a year while Kasparov was excluded.
-Kasparov was world number one on the official list 52 times over a period of 22 years, and 31 times successively over nearly a decade from July 1996 to January 2006; he was number one 3 times successively over 1.5 years, then 16 times successively over 8 years, then twice successively for one year, and then finally 31 times over 9 years and 9 months.
+Kasparov was world number one on the official list 52 times a period of 21 years and 3 months, and 31 times successively over nearly a decade from July 1996 to January 2006; he was number one 3 times successively over 1.5 years, then 16 times successively over 8 years, then twice successively for one year, and then finally 31 times over 9 years and 9 months.
 Kramnik was world number one 2 times (for 6 and 3 months), for a total of 9 months.
 Topalov was world number one successively 4 and 6 times (a total of 10 times), for 12 months and 15 months respectively (for a total of 27 months).
 Anand was world number one successively 2 and 3 times (a total of 5 times), for 6 months and 9 months respectively (for a total of 15 months).
-As of April 2025, Carlsen has been world number one a record 178 times, including a record 171 consecutive times since July 2011.
+As of August 2026, Carlsen has been world number one 194 times, including a record 182 consecutive times since July 2011.